OJarrisonn/vaca/README.md

 ## Vaca 101

 I'm assuming that you have some knowledge about programming.
-Let's take a look at how to use vaca
+Let's take a look at how to use Vaca

 ### Values